CaglayanCaliskan/vanilla-JavaScript30/README.md

 I am trying to complete this challange less than 30 days.
 Original repo is https://github.com/wesbos/JavaScript30

-- I am Trying to self solutions
+- I am Trying to self solutions.